sitegui/cent-patates/README.md

 *(FN1) before March 2017, this data is missing (provided as zero) when nobody won the jackpot*
 *(FN2) the value of some prizes changed over time.
 This is the current rule*
 *(FN3) even though there are currently nine prize categories, for compatibility with historical data before March 2017 we'll consider only six*
+*(FN 4) starting in November 2019 there's a second independent draw which is done by the house.
+Player can optionally enter this bet, but using the same numbers.
+In this study however, I'll ignore it for simplicity.*

 ## Modeling